 In our previous article, we covered the basics of content personalization.
-Now, it’s time to dig deeper into the underlying processes that makes the magic real.
+Now, it’s time to dig deeper into the underlying processes (data analytics and audience segmentation) that make the magic real.

 At IO Technologies, we began with audience segmentation.
 In fact, segmenting a great amount of data is the first step of any decision making process.
 Having plenty of information is great, but measuring it and defining important patterns is crucial.